Hypfer/hass-scene_presets/Readme.md

 ## Misc

-This component provides all the scene presets that were available in the Hue App scene gallery on 2023-09-28.
-These have been manually extracted in a clean-room way by setting a group of lights to a scene and then noting the different x,y values + its name.
-Thanks again to @coderph0x!

 Check out the [assets](./custom_components/scene_presets/assets/Readme.md) folder for a list with all presets available.
+All of them have been manually extracted in a clean-room way by setting a group of lights to a scene and then noting the different x,y values + its name.